-There is only one month to go before the CFA Level 1 exam, and you should already be performing quizzes and mock questions.
+There is only one month to go before the Level I CFA exam, and you should already be performing quizzes and mock questions.
 If it’s not the case, then it’s definitely time to take a deep breath and buckle down to the daunting task ahead.

 This study plan takes into consideration that you already read and reviewed all chapters or summaries.
 In my opinion, the last month should be dedicated only to practice questions and final revision.

 What I am proposing here is a precise 30-day schedule.
-On CFAI’s website, we find that CFA Program exams will be held on Saturdays only.
+On CFA Institute’s website, we find that the CFA exams will be held on Saturdays only.
 In other words, the study plan will always start on Thursday and will always end on a Friday.

 - The schedule contains four half-mock exams (1 per week) for a total of 480 questions.
 For better results, I suggest answering all questions without the answers.
 This might be hard on the first Saturday, but I really think it makes a huge difference in how you apprehend the questions and try to solve them.
 You should also keep track of the time and try to stick within the frame suggested.